Sub-2-Hour Marathon Shoes: How the Tech Works

 What this means for amateur runners

-The carbon element delivers most of its benefit at elite pace, where ground contact is brief and toe-off mechanics dominate the stride.
 The foam delivers benefit at every pace.
-For a runner targeting a four-hour or five-hour finish, much of the running-economy gain comes from the foam rather than the plate.
-Opinion: A shoe with PEBA foam and no carbon may capture most of what matters at a fraction of the cost.
+For a runner targeting a four-hour or five-hour marathon finish, much of the running-economy gain comes from the foam rather than the plate.
+Opinion: a shoe with a modern supercritical foam and no carbon may capture most of what matters at a fraction of the cost.

 FAQ